hartwork/xiangqi-setup/README.md

                         factor to scale pieces by (0.0 to 1.2, default: 0.9) --scale-annotations FACTOR
                         factor to scale annotations by (0.0 to 1.2, default: 0.9)

+WXF format arguments:
+  --moves COUNT         how many moves to play (for a file with moves history),
+                        e.g. "3" would play the first move of red, the first move of black and the second move of red and then skip any remaining moves, "all" would play all moves, "-1" all moves but the last, "-2" all but the last two (default: "0")

 board themes (16 available, in alphabetic order): a4_blank_2cm_margin                        (license: CC0-1.0)